 The report recommends that awareness must be raised among disabled people of their rights under the law, and that the Government and the EHRC will need to work with service providers to raise awareness of their legal obligations around providing equal access.

 It is to be hoped all relevant organisations, government authorities and service providers take note of these findings, and the Equality Act leads to improved equality for disabled people in all areas.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.